B.A., University of Colorado (1977), With Distinction

 Elaine Welle has been a member of the University of Wyoming College of Law faculty since 1993.
 Professor Welle teaches Contracts, Secured Transactions, Securities Regulation and Bankruptcy.
 In addition, she has taught Payment Systems, Electronic Payment Systems and seminars on advanced business law topics relating to securities regulation and bankruptcy.

 Professor Welle has been acknowledged on numerous occasions for her abilities as a teacher and scholar.
-In 2011, Professor Welle was named Centennial Distinguished Professor of Law.
-Professor Welle previously served as the Winston S. Howard Distinguished Professor of Law.
+Professor Welle served as the Centennial Distinguished Professor of Law and the Winston S. Howard Distinguished Professor of Law.